SciCatProject/frontend/documentation/Catanie/Quickstart.md

 make data

-5. point your browser to localhost
+5. point your browser to localhost:4200

-should see scicat and be able to login with ingestor and password
+You should see the scicat interface and be able to login with username ingestor and password

+6.